daltonri24/Omni_Bot_PC/README.md

 __Author/Creator :__ Dalton Richardson

 ### Overview
-This repo provides details and code for an in progress omni wheeled controlled robot ultilizing ROS 2 on a Raspberry Pi 5 with docker.
+This repo provides details and code for an in progress omni wheeled robot ultilizing ROS 2 on a Raspberry Pi 5 with docker.
 SLAM capabilites are provided with a Realsense D435 depth camera using visual odometry whle motors are tracked and controlled using a raspberry pi pico running micro ros.
 The chasis is structured using 3 stacking tiers that include over 10 custom parts designed in Solidworks and fabricated using a 3D printer.

 My goal with this project has been to gain a more familiar understanding of  the full process that goes into buidling a robot.
 This includes the designing of parts, the setup of wiring and power distribution, the development of software, and more.